naev/naev/Readme.md

 ```
 bash
-./autogen.sh && ./configure
-make
+meson setup /path/to/build/dir /path/to/source/dir
+cd /path/to/build/dir
+meson compile
 ```

-If you need special settings you should pass flags to configure, using -h will tell you what it supports.
+If you need special settings you can run `meson configure` in your build directory to see a list of all available options.

 ## INSTALLATION

-Naev currently supports make install which will install everything that is needed.
+Naev currently supports `meson install` which will install everything that is needed.

 If you wish to create a .desktop for your desktop environment, logos